17 Handy Hints That Make Doing the Laundry Less of a Hassle

 If you’re out of dryer sheets, throw a ball of aluminum foil in your dyer.
 The aluminum will fight static buildup and help keep your clothing separated.

-Here are more clever uses for aluminum foil.
+Don’t miss these clever household uses for aluminum foil.

 Stop losing socks